TransUnion (TRU) Beta Value: Understanding the Market Risk

 TRU) stock’s latest price update

-TransUnion (NYSE: TRU)’s stock price has plunge by -1.07relation to previous closing price of 72.76.
-Nevertheless, the company has seen a -0.17% plunge in its stock price over the last five trading sessions.
+The stock price of TransUnion (NYSE: TRU) has surged by 2.30 when compared to previous closing price of 73.14, but the company has seen a 2.83% gain in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 08/10/22 that Major Credit-Score Provider to Exclude Medical Debts

 TRU’s Market Performance

-TransUnion (TRU) has seen a -0.17% fall in stock performance for the week, with a 5.37% gain in the past month and a 10.59% surge in the past quarter.
-The volatility ratio for the week is 2.37%, and the volatility levels for the past 30 days are at 2.49% for TRU.
-The simple moving average for the last 20 days is 5.06% for TRU stock, with a simple moving average of 11.19% for the last 200 days.
+TransUnion (TRU) has seen a 2.83% rise in stock performance for the week, with a 15.66% gain in the past month and a 18.01% surge in the past quarter.
+The volatility ratio for the week is 2.49%, and the volatility levels for the past 30 days are at 2.40% for TRU.
+The simple moving average for the past 20 days is 6.70% for TRU’s stock, with a 15.95% simple moving average for the past 200 days.

+Many brokerage firms have already submitted their reports for TRU stocks, with Needham repeating the rating for TRU by listing it as a “Buy.”
+The predicted price for TRU in the upcoming period, according to Needham is $84 based on the research report published on April 26th of the current year 2023.

-During the last 5 trading sessions, TRU fell by -0.17%, which changed the moving average for the period of 200-days by -14.03% in comparison to the 20-day moving average, which settled at $68.79.
-In addition, TransUnion saw 26.84% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, TRU rose by +2.83%, which changed the moving average for the period of 200-days by -8.76% in comparison to the 20-day moving average, which settled at $70.60.
+In addition, TransUnion saw 31.84% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at TRU starting from Awad George M, who sale 7,189 shares at the price of $72.18 back on May 26.
-After this action, Awad George M now owns 48,483 shares of TransUnion, valued at $518,911 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at TRU starting from MAULDIN RICHARD DANE, who sale 2,000 shares at the price of $72.94 back on Jun 01.
+After this action, MAULDIN RICHARD DANE now owns 22,805 shares of TransUnion, valued at $145,881 using the latest closing price.

-CHAOUKI STEVEN M, the President, US Markets & CI of TransUnion, sale 951 shares at $70.51 during a trade that took place back on May 22, which means that CHAOUKI STEVEN M is holding 63,323 shares at $67,055 based on the most recent closing price.
+BOSWORTH WILLIAM, the Director of TransUnion, sale 523 shares at $72.28 during a trade that took place back on May 31, which means that BOSWORTH WILLIAM is holding 7,865 shares at $37,805 based on the most recent closing price.

 Stock Fundamentals for TRU